ebi-uniprot/uniprot-manual/help/uniparc.md

 categories: About_UniProt,UniParc,Sequence,Cross-references,help
 ---

-The UniProt Archive (UniParc) is a comprehensive and non-redundant database that contains most of the publicly available protein sequences in the world.
-Proteins may exist in different source databases and in multiple copies in the same database.
-UniParc avoided such redundancy by storing each unique sequence only once and giving it a stable and unique identifier (UPI) making it possible to identify the same protein from different source databases.
-A UPI is never removed, changed or reassigned.
-UniParc contains only protein sequences.
-All other information about the protein must be retrieved from the source databases using the database cross-references.
-UniParc tracks sequence changes in the source databases and archives the history of all changes.
-UniParc has combined many databases into one at the sequence level and searching UniParc is equivalent to searching many databases simultaneously.
+The UniProt Archive (UniParc) is a comprehensive and non-redundant database of protein sequences.
+These sequences are sourced from public sequence databases, and each unique sequence is stored in a UniParc entry with a stable unique identifier (UPI).
+A UPI is never removed, changed or reassigned to a different sequence.
+In addition to the protein sequence, a UniParc entry contains cross-references to all source database entries in which the sequence exists or existed, with a date range that shows when the sequence was first and last seen in each source entry.
+In this way UniParc tracks sequence changes in the source databases and archives the history of all changes.

 # Content of an entry